Affiliate links on Android Authority may earn us a commission. Learn more.

 YouTube Music is available in around 95 countries and territories.
-The service is available in the US, Canada, Australia, and most of Europe, but can’t be accessed in Russia, China, and a number of other countries — see the full list here.
+The service is available in the US, Canada, Australia, and most of Europe but can’t be accessed in Russia, China, and several other countries — see the complete list here.

 If you travel, you can access your catalog for up to six months on a mobile device, while downloaded content will remain accessible for up to 30 days.
-You can even browse your home country’s catalog even in countries where YouTube Music would otherwise not be available.
+You can even browse your home country’s catalog, even in countries where YouTube Music is unavailable.
 Furthermore, paid membership benefits, like ad-free listening and background play, will only be accessible with the mobile app.

-If you cannot use YouTube Music where you live, don’t worry, there are alternatives that might be available.
+If you cannot use YouTube Music where you live, don’t worry; there might be available alternatives.

 YouTube Music alternatives

 YouTube Music is not the only streaming option available.
 Many others are available to choose from, and some offer more features or a different approach to streaming.

-Here are a few you can try out, along with some reasons why they might be a better fit.
+Here are a few you can try out and some reasons why they might be a better fit.

 Spotify is one of the biggest names in music streaming.
 You can browse a massive catalog of content that includes both music and podcasts.
 Plus, users in the United States can snag a discounted ad-supported Hulu subscription, to boot.

 Spotify is around the same price as YouTube Music Premium.
-An individual account is $9.99 monthly and there’s a two-person subscription for $12.99.
-A family plan is $15.99 per month, and a student plan is $4.99 per month.
+An individual account is $9.99 monthly, and a two-person subscription is $12.99.
+A family plan costs $15.99 per month, and a student plan costs $4.99 per month.

 There is no higher-quality streaming option yet available on Spotify.
 It was supposed to launch in 2021, but so far, it has not.

 Apple Music is another big name in streaming.
-The free tier is more limited than YouTube, but the Premium plan has more than 50 million songs, along with podcasts and the ability to use iCloud integration.
+The free tier is more limited than YouTube, but the Premium plan has more than 50 million songs, podcasts, and the ability to use iCloud integration.